 This is one of those recipes that looks pretty & impressive, but couldn't be easier.
 Unlike many pull-apart bread recipes, you don't have to make this bread from scratch and go through all of the mixing, kneading and waiting.
 This recipe starts with a loaf of good store-bought sourdough bread.

 I've made garlic butter bread in a similar way before--slicing the loaf, spreading on garlic butter, wrapping it in foil, and heating it.
-But, it wasn't until I saw an inviting recipe for Cinnamon Roll Pulls at a great blog called Plain Chicken that it occurred to me that this same technique could be used for a sweet breakfast bread.
+This recipe applies that same method, but it's a sweet version.
 I love spreading cranberry sauce on toast for breakfast, and thought it would be a perfect flavor to add to one of these easy baked loafs.

 This would be a lovely addition to a holiday breakfast or brunch.
 It's warm, buttery, sweet, and melt-in-your-mouth addictive.
 The tartness and texture of the sourdough bread is the perfect complement to the sweet, buttery cranberry spread.
 You can quickly assemble the loaf the day before and have it ready to pop it in the oven in the morning.